zbzoll/about-me/README.md

 At Allegheny, I plan on becoming a Physics major, History minor and play basketball.
 With my Physics major I want to become an Aerospace Engineer.
 So far at Allegheny I started to make some great friends and memories.
 So far, college has been the best time of my life.

 The theme of this course, "Software Everywhere" relates to my life because I use software with engineering and with computer coding I do with my cousin back at home.
+Even though Computer Science might not be a huge impact in my future life it would be nice to understand what the IT customers are doing in the engineering field.